briandelmsft/SentinelAutomationModules/Docs/deployment.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/mstatdeploy)

+## Identity Configuration

+STAT can be deployed using any of the following identity types

+*   System Assigned Managed Identity
+*   User Assigned Managed Identity
+*   Service Principal Identity

+For MSSPs or other Multi Tenant environments, you will need to deploy STAT using a Multi Tenant Service Principal Identity if you wish to centrally run your automation.
+For Single Tenant use, we recommend using a System Assigned Managed Identity, but any other supported identity type will work in a single tenant deployment.

 ## Post Deloyment

 After the STAT template is deployed it will need to be granted permissions to various APIs and Sentinel itself to operate.
-All components of STAT run as System Assigned Managed Identities.
-You may also wish to restrict calls to the STAT Coordinator logic app to specified Azure data center regions.

 ### Grant Permissions